 Dmitry Wild: I first began learning classic acoustic guitar when I was eleven years old, but I hated it, cause my guitar teacher had really long nails and I thought there is no way I could play like him because I couldn't grow such long nails, plus it was the same old classical pieces that I had to learn over and over again.
-Finally, I few years later I met some friends in the hood, and learning songs on an acoustic guitar was the thing back then to impress girls and to be the cool guy, so I picked up the shitty acoustic guitar we had that my dad and his friends used at parties and yeah I never stopped since.
-In high school, I played bass in a Jazz band.
-But, I was horrible at it so I left the group.
-I picked up the bass again when I formed my first original band.
+Finally, few years later I met some friends in the hood, and learning songs on an acoustic guitar was the thing back then to impress girls and to be the cool guy, so I picked up the shitty acoustic guitar we had that my dad and his friends used at parties and you know, I never stopped since.
+In high school, I played bass in a Jazz band, but I was horrible at it so I left the group.
+I picked up the bass again when I formed my first original band, Table Dreams.

 Ash Andersen (Rock-n-Roll): How old were you when you formed or joined your first band?
 What style or genre was it?

 Dmitry Wild: I formed my first band at 19 with my college friend, Vinni.
 We met on the campus one day while we were smoking cigarettes.
 The band was called Table Dreams and we called it Metal, Disco, Punk.
-We achieved modest popularity among the local Immigrants community because we wrote songs about Immigration, Moving out, and Getting High.
+We achieved modest popularity among the local Immigrant community because we wrote songs about immigration, moving out, and getting high.
 It was a fun time.
 Since Vinni and I both played guitar, I volunteered to play bass.
 We just could not find a bass player.
 But, it wound up being a good thing.
 It taught me how to write and structure songs.

 Table Dreams (CBGB 2002)